 100 CLIMATE ACTIONS

-Each climate action card visualises the potential impact if carried out individually and collectively.
-Actions that are quantifiable show their carbon savings at individual scale, among a hundred people, and at borough scale, while non-quantifiable ones such as advocacy actions draw on scientific research to convey their scale and impact when carried out collectively.
+Each climate action card visualises the potential impact when carried out individually and collectively.
+Quantifiable actions show their carbon savings at the individual level, among a hundred people, and at the borough scale, while non-quantifiable actions, such as advocacy, draw on scientific research to convey their scale and impact when undertaken collectively.
 Each card includes a quote from a climate scientist highlighting its broader environmental significance.

-100 Climate Actions was first presented on 100 recyclable cardboard stools used to create the installation Harvesting Climate Action, and later deconstructed at Hackney's Low Carbon Banquet, where 100 members of the public each ‘harvested’ a stool to sit on, learn more, and embody a climate action while feasting at the Finale Banquet that concluded Hackney's Low Carbon Chinatown.
-They then took the stools home as a reminder of the evening and of the actions they had embodied.
+100 Climate Actions was first presented on 100 recyclable cardboard stools used to create the installation Harvesting Climate Action, and later deconstructed at Hackney's Low Carbon Banquet For A Hundred, where 100 members of the public each ‘harvested’ a stool to sit on, learn more, and embody a climate action while feasting at the Finale Banquet that concluded Hackney's Low Carbon Chinatown.
+100 Banquet guests voted for the action they believed would generate the greatest environmental impact, as well as the actions they were already taking in their everyday lives.
+The collective data reveals contradictions and complexities between perceived and actual impact, highlighting the challenges of making sense of, and collectively tackling the climate crisis.
+They then took the stools home as a reminder of the evening and of the actions they had embodied, individually and collectively.

 With contribution from: